Zeerooth/yamabiko/README.md

     };

     // If you plan to have frequent data updates then ReplicationMethod::All is probably a bad idea
-    // Syncing with remote repos is slow and frequent requests are going to get you rate limited if you use an external service
+    // Syncing with remote repos is slow
+    // And frequent requests are going to get you rate limited if you use an external service
     // Consider using ReplicationMethod::Random(0.05) - only ~5% of commits are going to result in a sync db.add_replica(
         "gh_backup",